Child's Play (1988 film): Plot

-The next morning, Chucky orders Andy to skip school and take a train downtown.
-While Andy is distracted, Chucky sneaks into the home of his former accomplice, Eddie Caputo, and kills him by causing a gas explosion.
-Andy is again considered a suspect and is admitted to a psychiatric hospital after claiming Chucky is the culprit.
-Karen returns home with Chucky and discovers batteries in the doll's box; the doll has been moving and speaking without them.
-Frightened, Karen lights her fireplace and threatens to burn Chucky, who violently comes alive in her arms and attacks her before escaping.
-Karen goes to the police and explains what happened; Norris doesn't believe her.
-Karen finds the man who sold her the doll and asks for more information.
-Norris arrives and interrogates the man, forcing him to admit that he took the doll from the torched toy store.
+The next day, Chucky convinces Andy to skip school and take a train ride to a bad neighborhood.
+Chucky sneaks into an abandoned home where Caputo is hiding out and kills him in a gas explosion in revenge for abandoning him.
+Andy is discovered by police and again considered a suspect, and Karen is informed that he will be admitted to a psychiatric hospital for observation.
+Karen returns home with Chucky and discovers that the doll has been moving and speaking without batteries.
+After Karen threatens to throw him into the fire, Chucky violently comes alive and attacks her, then escapes.
+Karen goes to Norris, but he does not believe her story.

-Karen unsuccessfully tries to convince Mike that the doll is alive, but he insists that he killed Ray.
-After bringing Karen home, Norris is attacked by Chucky, and in the ensuing fight, he shoots the doll, whose wound inexplicably bleeds and causes pain.
-Chucky escapes to his former voodoo instructor John, who informs him that the longer his soul remains in the doll, the more "human" the doll will become.
-Chucky demands that John help him reverse the spell, but he refuses, stating that Chucky's soul transfer violated everything he taught him about voodoo.
-Chucky tortures John with a voodoo doll, forcing him to reveal that in order to escape the doll's body, Chucky must transfer his soul to the first human he revealed his true identity to: Andy.
-Chucky stabs the voodoo doll in the chest, mortally wounding John, and escapes.
-Karen and Norris arrive shortly after.
-Before dying, John tells them that to kill Chucky, they must strike at his heart.
+Karen finds the peddler and asks for more information, but he attempts to rape her; Norris saves her and forces the peddler to admit that he stole the doll from the destroyed toy store where Norris killed Ray.
+Norris, still skeptical, is later attacked by Chucky.
+He shoots the doll, whose wound inexplicably bleeds and causes pain.
+Chucky escapes to his former voodoo instructor John, demanding answers; John informs him that the longer his soul remains in the doll, the more "human" the doll will become.
+He refuses to help and is tortured by Chucky with a voodoo doll, forcing him to reveal that in order to escape the doll's body, he must transfer his soul to the first human he revealed his true identity to: Andy.
+Chucky leaves for Andy as Karen and Norris arrive and find John bleeding to death.
+Before dying, John tells them that in order to kill Chucky, they must destroy his heart.

-Chucky arrives at the psychiatric hospital where Andy is being held and kills a doctor with an electroshock therapy device.
-In the chaos, Andy escapes and flees home, but Chucky follows closely behind and knocks him out.
-As Chucky prepares to possess him with the voodoo chant, Karen and Norris arrive.
-Karen and Andy manage to trap Chucky in the fireplace and light him on fire, but a charred Chucky rises and chases Andy.
-Karen shoots Chucky repeatedly, blowing him to pieces.
-Norris' partner Jack arrives at the apartment, initially refusing to believe the three's story about the doll being alive.
-Chucky's body suddenly bursts through a vent to strangle Jack.
-Karen manages to tear Chucky off of Jack and Norris shoots Chucky's body through the heart, finally killing him.
-Jack, Norris, Karen, and Andy then leave the room, with Andy turning back to look at Chucky's remains.
+Chucky arrives at the psychiatric hospital and kills Andy's doctor with an electroshock therapy device.
+Andy flees home, where Chucky knocks him out.
+As Chucky prepares to possess Andy, Karen and Norris arrive.
+Chucky wounds Norris, but Karen and Andy gain the upper hand, setting him on fire.
+A burned Chucky attacks again, but Karen shoots his head and several of his limbs off, appearing to kill him.
+Jack arrives, refusing to believe the trio until Chucky's body bursts through a heat vent and attacks Jack.
+Norris shoots Chucky's body through the heart, finally killing him.
+The group leaves to get the wounded Norris to the hospital as a traumatized Andy looks back at Chucky's remains.